-1:15-1:30 pm Closing remarks We will end the program at the Heart Institute before heading over to the dedication of the Hillcrest Park Traffic Garden. (about a 15 minute drive from ECHI) Option: Active Session: Dedication of the Hillcrest Park Traffic Garden 2:15 pm Speakers: Winterville Mayor Ricky Hines and BikeWalk NC Executive Director Terry Lansdell In partnership with BikeWalk NC, AARP and other community organizations, the Town of Winterville will dedicate the Hillcrest Park Traffic Garden, the first of its kind in eastern North Carolina.
+1:15-1:30 pm Closing remarks We will end the program at the Heart Institute before heading over to the dedication of the Hillcrest Park Traffic Garden.
+Travel to Winterville for Dedication of the Hillcrest Park Traffic Garden Hillcrest Park, Winterville NC at 2418 Cameron Street in Winterville, NC (about a 15 minute drive from ECHI) 2:15 pm Active Session: Dedication of the Hillcrest Park Traffic Garden Speakers: Winterville Mayor Ricky Hines and BikeWalk NC Executive Director, Terry Lansdell In partnership with BikeWalkNC, AARP and other community organizations, the Town of Winterville will dedicate the Hillcrest Park Traffic Garden, the first of its kind in eastern North Carolina.
 The Traffic Garden will provide a dedicated space for people to practice bicycling and pedestrian safety skills in a protected environment.
 Summit participants are encouraged to attend the dedication at the close of the Summit.
-Option: Activity for Those Who are Interested: Post-Summit Ride 2:45 pm Following the Traffic Garden dedication, local cyclists will host an hour or hour and a half bike ride in the outskirts of Greenville, followed by fellowship at Local Oak Brewery in Winterville.
-BIOGRAPHIES Keynotes
+Option: Activity for Those Who are Interested: Post-Summit Ride Following the Traffic Garden dedication, local cyclists will host an hour or hour and a half bike ride in the outskirts of Greenville, followed by fellowship at Local Oak Brewery in Winterville.
+QR Code for Ride information 6 2:45 pm Keynote and Featured Speakers

-David Zipper (Friday AM Keynote) David Zipper is a Visiting Fellow at the Harvard Kennedy School's Taubman Center for State and Local Government, where he examines the interplay between urban policy and new mobility technologies.
+DAVID ZIPPER David Zipper is a Visiting Fellow at the Harvard Kennedy School's Taubman Center for State and Local Government, where he examines the interplay between urban policy and new mobility technologies.
 David's perspective on urban development is rooted in his experience working within city hall as well as being a venture capitalist, policy researcher, and startup advocate.
 He has consulted with numerous startups and public officials about regulatory strategy.
 A Contributing Writer at Bloomberg CityLab, David's writing about urban innovation has also been published in The Washington Post, The Atlantic, and Slate.
 His 2018 article in Fast Company was the first to apply the "walled garden" framework to urban mobility.
 David focuses on topics including the future of autonomous vehicles, America's struggle to reduce roadway deaths, and the emerging uses of transportation data.
 From 2013 to 2017 David was the Managing Director for Smart Cities and Mobility at 1776, a global entrepreneurial hub with over 1,300 member startups.
 He previously served as the Director of Business Development and Strategy under two mayors in Washington DC and as Executive Director of NYC Business Solutions in New York City under Mayor Bloomberg.
 David holds an MBA with Highest Honors from Harvard Business School, an M.Phil in Land Economy (Urban Planning) from Cambridge University, and a BA with High Honors from Swarthmore College.
 He has been selected as a Truman Scholar, a Gates Scholar, and a Baker Scholar.
-David can be found on Twitter at @davidzipper and reached through his website, www.davidzipper.com.
+David can be found on Twitter at @davidzipper and can be reached through his website, www.davidzipper. com.